BIRD Registry

 Introduction:

-BIRD is building a national database to collect epidemiological data about IBD in Belgium and data on the use of therapies in the treatment of IBD.
+BIRD is gradually building a national database to collect epidemiological data about IBD in Belgium and data on the use of therapies in the treatment of IBD.

 The BIRD Registry, a national IBD registry, uses the UR-CARE platform provided by ECCO (European Crohn´s and Colitis Organisation - ECCO - UR-CARE (ecco-ibd.eu)) to collect IBD data (captured in standard of care practice).
 The aim of the UR-CARE platform is to improve daily clinical practice and to perform future research studies (locally, nationally and internationally) in the field of IBD.
 It can also be used to gain better insights in (specific) IBD characteristics and treatments locally, nationally and internationally.